tuyenshares/personal-website/content/now/now.md

 Its purpose is to reply to this familiar question: What are you doing now? 🙂

-_Last updated on February 2021 in Singapore_
+_Last updated on February 2021, in rainy Singapore_

 So, NOW,